 Fun fact: vacations can prolong life.
 The results of a 40-year study found participants taking less than three weeks of annual vacation had a 37% greater chance of dying.

-Ecommerce and marketing writer Ashley Cummings is an excellent example of a freelancer who prioritizes vacations.
+Ashley Cummings is an excellent example of a freelancer who prioritizes vacations.
 Describing her freelance working style, she says, “Machine mode is my default, but it comes at a cost: MAJOR BURNOUT.”

 As a huge fan of traveling, Ashley follows a three week on, one week off rule.
 She says, “It re-energizes me in a way that nothing else can.
 I have been trying to schedule my months with 3 weeks of work and 1 week of travel/play.
 Disclosure: I often take work with me and work when traveling, but it works for me.”